karolsw3/Sudoku/web_app/README.md

 The store is declared in main.js file and it consists of following states:
 * <b>userLogged</b>
   Boolean.
 True is a user in logged, false otherwise.
-* <b>selectedSlot</b>
-  Object.
-Stores x and y coordinates of the selected slot on the board.
-* <b>boardState</b>
-  9x9 matrix.
-Stores all slots of the board in a matrix, where a slot can contain a number between 0 and 9 (0 means an empty slot).